 “If it was broken I would have still come to Don Juan,” Ramirez says.
 Don Juan has treated him for three previous injuries.
 “For the bones we go to Don Juan.
 For illness we see a curandero [folk healer/herbalist].
 And for a spiritual problem with see a guia spiritual [spiritual guide or shaman],” Ramirez explains.

-Together, these different types of Mayan healers comprise a holistic indigenous healthcare practice that provides an indispensable service to the indigenous poor, who remain critically underserved by the state healthcare system.
+Together, these different types of Highland Maya traditional healers comprise a holistic indigenous healthcare practice that provides an indispensable service to the Indigenous poor, who remain critically underserved by the state healthcare system.

 “So far as health is concerned, more than half the population have no access to official health services, the most seriously affected being the native population, which is mainly to be found living in rural areas of the country,” writes Dr Hugo Icu Peren, the director general of the Guatemalan Association of Community Health Services.